UniMath/agda-unimath/src/elementary-number-theory/cross-mul-diff-integer-fractions.lagda.md

     ( numerator-fraction-ℤ x *ℤ denominator-fraction-ℤ y)
 ```

-Two fractions are similar when their cross-multiplication difference is zero.
+### Two fractions are similar when their cross-multiplication difference is zero

 ```agda
 module _